bruno-lang/bruno-lang.github.io/learn/index.md

 considered and understood.
 Impossibility allows to imply logical consequences and thereby opens possibilities of simplification and optimisation[^why-restrictions].

-[^why-restrictions]: An illustrating example of such a possibility is how pure functions allow
+[^why-restrictions]: An illustrating example of such a possibility is how pure functions (the impossibility of site-effects) allow
       to derive, reorder or memorise execution or fuse or inline expressions at compile-time.